HX765/hx765.github.io/content/post/2019-08-13-EarningBeats.md

 Check out our [git repository](https://github.com/HX765/EarningBeats) for the source code.

-Leave a comment below of what you think of this project.
+What do you think of our app?
+Leave a comment below.